Isle of Wight Guru

 If you want to focus on one or two 'classic' Isle of Wight attractions and resorts, then I would head for:

-• Sandown and Shanklin (20-30 minutes' drive - busy bucket and spade resorts with sandy beaches and attractions such as Wildheart Animal Sanctuary and Sandown Pier).
-I prefer Shanklin seafront to Sandown seafront but other people will disagree and send me angry emails.
+• Sandown and Shanklin is a 20-30 minute drive from East Cowes.
+They are busy bucket and spade resorts with sandy beaches and attractions such as Wildheart Animal Sanctuary and Sandown Pier.
+I much prefer Shanklin seafront to Sandown seafront but other people will disagree and send me angry emails, again.
+Ryde is a similar option with its large sandy beach, the UK's oldest pier and seafront playgrounds.

-• Godshill and Ventnor (35 minutes' drive - Ventnor is a pretty seaside resort with coastal walks and seafront places to eat.
-Godshill is a busy village full of coach parties with ye olde tearooms and a model village).
+• Godshill and Ventnor is a 35 minutes' drive from East Cowes.
+Ventnor is a pretty seaside resort with coastal walks and seafront places to eat.
+Godshill is a busy village full of coach parties with ye olde tearooms and a model village.
 There are a couple of good walks from Ventnor in our walking guide.

-• The Needles and Alum Bay (40 minutes' drive - famous landmark with a chairlift, boat rides and a lighthouse.
-It gets very busy but the views from the National Trust's Old Battery are fantastic)
+• The Needles and Alum Bay is a 40 minute drive.
+It's the Isle of Wight's most famous landmark and has a chairlift, boat rides and a lighthouse.
+It gets very busy but the views from the National Trust's Old Battery are fantastic.

 Alum Bay from the cliffs